James B. Jordan

 James Burrell Jordan (born December 31, 1949) is an American Protestant theologian and author.
 He is the director of Biblical Horizons ministries, an organisation in Niceville, Florida that publishes books, essays and other media dealing with Bible commentary, Biblical theology, and liturgy.
 It adheres to biblical absolutism including Young Earth Creationism and is committed to the concept of biblical theocracy.

 Early life and education

 Jordan was born in Athens, Georgia.
 After public school, Jordan attended the University of Georgia, where he received a Bachelor of Arts in comparative literature.
 While in college, he participated in the Campus Crusade for Christ and Young Americans for Freedom.

 He served four years as a lieutenant in the United States Air Force, first as an Administration Management Officer and then as a military historian.
-He attended Reformed Theological Seminary in Jackson, Mississippi, before ultimately earning an Master's degree and Th.M. from Westminster Theological Seminary in Philadelphia, Pennsylvania.
+He attended Reformed Theological Seminary in Jackson, Mississippi, before ultimately earning a Master's degree and Th.M. from Westminster Theological Seminary in Philadelphia, Pennsylvania.
 His master's thesis was on slavery in the Bible.
 In 1993, Jordan received a D. Litt. from the Central School of Religion for his dissertation on the dietary laws of Moses.